GSEA-MSigDB/collapsedataset-gpmodule/docs/v2/index.md

 ## Description

-Collapses all probe set values for a gene into a single vector of values
+Collapses expression values from multiple input ids that map to a single target gene to a single value on a per-sample basis.

 ## Summary

-CollapseDataset creates a new data set by collapsing all probe set expression values for a given gene into a single expression value.
+CollapseDataset utilizes Probe Set ID to Gene Symbol mappings from a CHIP file to creates a new data set where all probe set expression values for a given gene have been collapsed into a single expression value for each sample.
 It does this for all probe sets in the original data set.
-You can choose the method of determining which value will represent all probes in a probe set for a given gene: the maximum expression value for the probe set or the median.
+You can choose the method of determining which value will represent all probes in a probe set for a given gene: the maximum expression value for the probe set, the median value, or the sum of all values.
 The new data set uses gene symbols as the gene identifier format.
 Collapsing the probe sets eliminates multiple probes, which can inflate gene set enrichment scores, and facilitates the biological interpretation of the gene set enrichment analysis results.

 ## References